executablebooks/sphinx-external-toc/README.md

 >
 > - Section numbering styles (e.g. numerical, roman (upper/lower), alphabetic (upper/lower)) per any level in the ToC by providing a new option `style` per subtree.
 > - The option to restart the upper level section numbering for each subtree for the selected numbering style by providing a new option `restart_numbering` per subtree.
-> - Automatic inclusion of `sphinx-multitoc-numbering` as the other features depend on continuous section numbering across multiple toctrees.
-This means that `use_multitoc_numbering: false` in `conf.py` will be ignored in JupyterBooks.

 A sphinx extension that allows the documentation site-map (a.k.a Table of Contents) to be defined external to the documentation files.
 As used by default by [Jupyter Book](https://jupyterbook.org) (no need to manually add this extension to the extensions in `_config.yml` in a JupyterBook)!